Iterated function system: Constructions

-Sometimes each function $f_i$ is required to be a linear, or more generally an affine, transformation, and hence represented by a matrix.
+Sometimes each function f_{i} is required to be a linear, or more generally an affine transformation, and hence represented by a matrix.
 However, IFSs may also be built from non-linear functions, including projective transformations and Möbius transformations.
 The Fractal flame is an example of an IFS with nonlinear functions.

 The most common algorithm to compute IFS fractals is called the "chaos game".
 It consists of picking a random point in the plane, then iteratively applying one of the functions chosen at random from the function system to transform the point to get a next point.
 An alternative algorithm is to generate each possible sequence of functions up to a given maximum length, and then to plot the results of applying each of these sequences of functions to an initial point or shape.

 Each of these algorithms provides a global construction which generates points distributed across the whole fractal.
 If a small area of the fractal is being drawn, many of these points will fall outside of the screen boundaries.
 This makes zooming into an IFS construction drawn in this manner impractical.

 Although the theory of IFS requires each function to be contractive, in practice software that implements IFS only require that the whole system be contractive on average.

 Partitioned iterated function systems

-PIFS (partitioned iterated function systems), also called local iterated function systems, give surprisingly good image compression, even for photographs that don't seem to have the kinds of self-similar structure shown by simple IFS fractals.
+PIFS (partitioned iterated function systems), also called local iterated function systems, give surprisingly good image compression, even for photographs that do not seem to have the kinds of self-similar structure shown by simple IFS fractals.

 The inverse problem

 Very fast algorithms exist to generate an image from a set of IFS or PIFS parameters.
 It is faster and requires much less storage space to store a description of how it was created, transmit that description to a destination device, and regenerate that image anew on the destination device, than to store and transmit the color of each pixel in the image.

 The inverse problem is more difficult: given some original arbitrary digital image such as a digital photograph, try to find a set of IFS parameters which, when evaluated by iteration, produces another image visually similar to the original.
 In 1989, Arnaud Jacquin presented a solution to a restricted form of the inverse problem using only PIFS; the general form of the inverse problem remains unsolved.

-As of 1995, all fractal compression software is based on Jacquin's approach.
+By 1995, all fractal compression software was based on Jacquin's approach.